CompIsle/Unit-15-Asignment-2/doc/Test and feedback.md

 ### Company Profile:
 Test 1:\
 Outcome: Passed.\
-Description: I Checked the Company profile for Hot Beans Web and its passed this test becasue it accurately represents Hot Beans Web as a company.
+Description: I Checked the Company profile for Hot Beans Web and its passed this test because it accurately represents Hot Beans Web as a company.

 Test 2:\
 Initial Outcome: Failed.\
-Description: During this test i found some grammatical and spelling mistakes.\
+Description: During this test I found some grammatical and spelling mistakes.\
 Final Outcome: passed.\
-Description: Fixed all the spelling and grammatical erros found.
+Description: Fixed all the spelling and grammatical errors  found.

 Test 3:\
 Outcome: Passed.\
-Description: This test was also passed as the profile is visually apealling and consitent with the rest of the website.
+Description: This test was also passed as the profile is visually appealing and consistent with the rest of the website.

 ### Trainee Web Developer Profiles:
 Test 1:\
 Initial Outcome: Failed\
 Description: The trainee web developer profiles do not include the required content said in the brief.
-My profiles are for existing staff,such as the Head of Design, which is not what the breif wanted.
+My profiles are for existing staff, such as the Head of Design, which is not what the brief wanted.
 It wanted profiles of junior web developers\
-ScreenShot:\
+Screenshot:\

 ![Image of old Our Staff with mistake](https://github.com/devonwyatt/Unit-15-Asignment-2/blob/main/doc/ScreenShots/ScreenShotOfOurStaff1.png)\